Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 ![](https://i.imgur.com/yZlc8Zm.png)

 For example, let’s imagine a website that sells concert tickets.
 When a user types a website address into the browser window, the browser sends a request to the backend server, which responds with the website data.
 The user will then see the frontend of the website, which can include content such as text, images, and form fields for the user to fill out.
-The user can then interact with one of the form fields on the frontend to search for their favorite musical act.
+The user can then interact with one of the form fields on the frontend to search for their favourite musical act.
 When the user clicks on ‘submit’, this will trigger another request to the backend.
 The backend code checks its database to see if a performer with this name exists, and if so, when they will be playing next, and how many tickets are available.
 The backend will then pass that data back to the frontend, and the frontend will display the results in a way that makes sense to the user.
 Similarly, when the user creates an account and enters financial information to buy the tickets, another back-and-forth communication between the frontend and backend will occur.

 #### <mark style="background: #BABD00;">What kind of backend services can serverless computing provide?</mark>